Ways to Give

 - If the contribution from your property exceeds the allowable charitable deduction limits, the deduction may be carried forward for five years.

 A tribute gift made in one’s name is always a meaningful way to mark a special occasion or honor a beloved family member or friend.
-A donation made in honor or memory of someone or a special occasion may be restricted to a particular area of the health system, like Northside Medical Center, John B. Amos Cancer Center or The Children’s Hospital.
-When you make a tribute gift to Columbus Regional Health, we’ll send your honoree or their family a note acknowledging your generosity.
+A donation made in honor or memory of someone or a special occasion may be restricted to a particular area of the health system, like Piedmont Columbus Regional Northside Campus , John B. Amos Cancer Center or The Children’s Hospital.
+When you make a tribute gift to Piedmont Columbus Regional, we’ll send your honoree or their family a note acknowledging your generosity.

 - A Charitable Gift Annuity is a contract between the donor and the Foundation which provides fixed guaranteed lifetime payments to the donor and/or another beneficiary in an amount greater than most certificates or deposit.